Windows Update Refused to Work, So I Spoon-Fed it.

 TL;WR: Windows update never got past checking for updates.
 Nothing worked.
 Used my private WSUS server and spoonfed it 10 updates at a time.
 Suggested Pairing: Bread Water.

 Warning: The following was a holiday experiment turning into a WSUS manipulation rabbit hole.
 Real research would’ve involved some debugging.
 All this was probably related to a terminally broken WID or something else that real work would’ve resolved.

 I have a laptop to fix.
 The poor thing was worked over by a ‘power user’.
 The belligerently ignorant person left their mark on everything they could.
-They installed every browser, installed Avast (but left defender running… somehow), pretty much everything on ninite, pirated keys (even though it had the oem keys), rosetta stone (again, pirated) without the language packs, etc. etc.
+They installed every browser, installed Avast (but left defender running… somehow), pretty much everything on ninite, pirated keys (even though it had the oem keys), rosetta stone (again, pirated) but without any language packs, etc. etc.

 The worst though was killing windows update.
 Something about the government using it to spy on people.
 Ironically the ‘expert’ left telemetry on full bore.

 I digress.
 I tried everything on this computer.
 Windows update would stick on checking for updates and never return.
 It hadn’t been updated in two and a half years so I expected a delay, but not 20 hours.

 A packet cap was showing that wuau was reaching the Microsoft servers and after 20 or so packets it received a 200 OK then just stopped responding.
 Then all of the TCP connections would timeout and close.
 Not.
 A. Peep.
 All it would do is poke a few reg values for the wuau gpo settings.

 First up I tackled the update agent (Here for win 8.1/ Server 2012 R2, watch for the prerequisites).
 Which in this case happened to be pretty much the last update it received before wuau got the ‘Old Yeller’ treatment.

 I ran the Windows update diagnostic cab (Here) and each time it did its thing but the problem never went away.
 Stopping the windows update service (wuauserv) and deleting the